Hot Off the Press!!

 Along with his thru-hiking wife, Laurie “The Umbrella Lady,” Leonard currently lives in Virginia.

-Contact Leonard if you need an expert for your next article or book, a speaker for a conference or meeting, or just want to “talk trail.”
+Contact Leonard if you need an expert for your next article or book, a speaker for a conference or meeting, wish to purchase a signed copy of one of his books, or just want to “talk trail.”

 Leonard has recently received several honors.
 His book, “Wildflowers of the Blue Ridge and Great Smoky Mountains,” was nominated for the Virginia Literary Award, and he has been accepted into the Society of American Travel Writers.

 In December, Leonard received the West Virginia Division of Tourism's Stars of the Industry Award for his article "New River Gorge Trails" in Blue Ridge Country Magazine, and in October he received the Award of Merit from the International Regional Magazine Association for his work on the column.

 In June, the series of articles he wrote and photographs he took during his hike of the Appalachian Trail (hit the GA-ME button above to read them) received a number of awards from the Society of American Travel Writers (www.satw.org) Atlantic/Caribbbean Chapter's Writing and Photography Contest.
 In August, Leonard and the series of articles received a Lifestyle Columnist award from the West Virginia Press Association.

 This site and all articles, content, and photographs are copyrighted material.
 Copyright 2020 by Leonard M. Adkins, www.habitualhiker.com.
 No content from this website may be reproduced in any form in any media without the express written permission of the author.